refraction-ray/refraction-ray.github.io/_posts/2019-03-28-Differences of SVD methods in numpy, tensorflow and pytorch.md

 </div>

-Another sider note: in old version of pytorch, SVD API doesn't support broadcasting mechanism, this is fixed in recent version of torch, at least for pytorch 1.3.1.
+Another side note: in old version of pytorch, SVD API doesn't support broadcasting mechanism, this is fixed in recent version of torch, at least for pytorch 1.3.1.

 ## Summary